Non-smooth optimization meets automated material model discovery: Conclusions and outlook

 \section{Conclusions and outlook}

 The field of non-smooth optimization provides a range of tools for addressing challenges in material model discovery.
 In this work, we have discovered material models that depend linearly or nonlinearly on the material parameters using the CD algorithm and ISTA, respectively.
 These methods robustly solve the underlying sparse regression problems with proven convergence for a given value of the regularization parameter.

 Using the CD algorithm is preferred over ISTA when the material model depends linearly on the material parameters, as CD does not require step size selection and efficiently leverages the closed-form solution of the corresponding one-parameter problem.

 For material models that depend nonlinearly on the material parameters, however, ISTA offers an attractive alternative with proven convergence if the step size is sufficiently small.
 Both the CD algorithm and ISTA require choosing the regularization parameter a priori.
 Conversely, the \LARSLASSO{} algorithm leverages the piecewise linearity of the regularization path to efficiently compute the critical values of the regularization parameter at which the number of nonzero elements in the material parameter vector changes.
 This facilitates the manual selection of a material model from the first steps of \LARSLASSO{}.
 For mechanics applications, where we are typically interested in material models with only a few nonzero parameters, \LARSLASSO{} offers an efficient alternative to the CD algorithm -- especially when it is terminated after the first few iterations to avoid computing the full regularization path.

-Finally, by successively decreasing the regularization parameter and using the previous solutions as initial guesses for the subsequent solves, the pathwise ISTA efficiently computes the nonlinear regularization path when the material models depend nonlinearly on the material parameters.
-The concepts presented in this work can be extended in several directions.
-For example, we did not consider constraints on the material parameters.
-Such constraints can be incorporated into the CD algorithm, \LARSLASSO{}, and ISTA without significant effort.
-Additionally, for material models that depend nonlinearly on the material parameters, we have focused on the first-order method ISTA.
-In the future, second-order methods that exploit the second derivative of the model-data mismatch may be explored for material model discovery.
-In the future, we aim to investigate all algorithms discussed in this paper in the context of dissipative materials and to apply the discussed algorithms to experimentally measured data.
+Finally, by successively decreasing the regularization parameter and using the previous solutions as initial guesses for the subsequent solves, the novel pathwise ISTA efficiently computes the nonlinear regularization path when the material models depend nonlinearly on the material parameters.